How College Failed Me

 In all seriousness a 16-17 year old doesn’t look at it as a business decision or as in the example above a $164,480 decision, because they aren’t trained to think that way.
 You know why they don’t think that way, because they were never taught the concept of money.
 Sure they know that a pack of cigarettes cost $12, but they’ll still buy a loosey from someone for $1 without knowing they are giving that person an amazing 67% return on their investment.

 Phrases like opportunity cost and return on investment will draw you a blank stare from the vast majority of high schoolers.
-If you ask them what they expect the principle on their student loan for college to be they will be confused as to what their principal has to do with their student loan.
+If you ask them what they expect the principal on their student loan for college to be they will be confused as to what Mr. Johnson has to do with their student loan.
 It seems right that when people are about to take out what most likely will be the second biggest loan of their life, that they have no idea about money and how it works.
 They don’t know simple things like what compounding interest is and the difference it makes whether your loan compounds bimonthly or monthly.

 You all heard your parents and grandparents say it to you, go to school study hard get good grades so that one day you can get a good job.
 The goal for everyone who goes to school is that when you are finally done going to school you can get a good job.
 Regardless of what this job is or what field it is in this job will pay you money.
 All the while kids can understand Pythagorean theorem and tell you that the c in a^2 + b^2 = c^2 is the hypotenuse, but they have not the slightest idea of what a 1031 exchange is and the tax benefits it provides.